Basic Tools to Get Started

 Clamps can be very versatile for many different projects, but my primary use as a newbie is to utilize clamps as an extra set of hands.
 Whether you’re sanding, drilling, or nailing – having your work piece clamped down helps so much.
 Also, if you’re trying to attach a long board to something you can set a clamp on the opposite side to prop up your piece while you attach one end.
 Clamps just come through right in the clutch, like good friends should.

-There we have it.
+There you have it.

-Some very basic tools that could completely change your life.
+Some very basic tools that could completely change your life. (seriously)